pedrolucaslco/pedrolucaslco/README.md

 <h2>hi, I’m Pedro 👋</h2>

 <p>
-I'm a frontend developer, designer, and business owner.
-Currently, I work as a full-stack developer at EasySchool, where I develop and maintain solutions to optimize daily routines for schools.
+I'm a frontend developer, designer, and business owner. <br>
+Currently, I work as a full-stack developer at EasySchool, <br>
+where I develop and maintain solutions to optimize daily <br>
+routines for schools.
 </p>

 <h4>Connect with me:</h4>